arpitakondaguri406-ship-it/ESP32-Smart-Parking-System/README.md

-# 🚗 ESP32 Smart Parking System
+# ESP32 Smart Parking System

+## Project Overview

-An IoT-based Smart Parking System developed using the ESP32 microcontroller.
-This project monitors parking slot availability, controls an automatic parking gate using a servo motor, displays real-time information on an OLED display, and provides visual and audio indications using LEDs and a buzzer.
+The ESP32 Smart Parking System is an embedded systems project designed to monitor parking slot availability and automate vehicle entry using an ESP32 microcontroller.
+The system continuously monitors parking occupancy, controls a servo-operated gate, displays parking information on an OLED display, and provides visual and audio alerts using LEDs and a buzzer.

 ---

-## 📌 Project Overview
+## Features

-The Smart Parking System detects the occupancy of parking slots and automatically opens or closes the parking gate based on slot availability.
-The system continuously updates the parking status on the OLED display and provides a professional embedded system interface.
+- Real-time parking slot monitoring
+- Automatic gate control using a servo motor
+- OLED display for parking status
+- Occupied and available slot calculation
+- Parking occupancy percentage display
+- Green LED indication when parking is available
+- Red LED indication when parking is full
+- Buzzer alert for full parking condition
+- Serial Monitor output for debugging
+- Startup and loading screen animations

 ---

-## ✨ Features

-- ESP32-based Smart Parking System
-- Automatic Servo Gate Control
-- Real-time Parking Slot Monitoring
-- OLED Display Dashboard
-- Parking Occupancy Percentage
-- Green LED (Parking Available)
-- Red LED (Parking Full)
-- Buzzer Alert
-- Serial Monitor Status Display
-- Startup Animation
-- Loading Animation
-- Professional Embedded User Interface

----

-## 🛠 Hardware Used
+## Hardware Components

 - ESP32 DevKit V1
 - SSD1306 OLED Display (I2C)
 - Servo Motor
-- 4 Parking Slot Sensors (Simulated using Potentiometers)
+- Four Potentiometers (used to simulate parking sensors)
 - Green LED
 - Red LED
 - Buzzer
-- 220Ω Resistors
+- 220 Ω Resistors
 - Jumper Wires

 ---

-## 💻 Software Used
+## Software and Tools

+- Arduino IDE
 - Wokwi Simulator
-- Arduino IDE
 - ESP32 Board Package
 - GitHub

 ---

-## 📚 Libraries Used
+## Libraries Used

 - Adafruit SSD1306
-- Adafruit GFX
+- Adafruit GFX Library
 - ESP32Servo
 - Wire

 ---

-## ⚙️ Working Principle
+## Working Principle

-1. ESP32 continuously reads all parking slot sensors.
+1. The ESP32 reads the status of all parking sensors.
-2. The system calculates:
+2. The system calculates occupied and available parking slots.
-   - Occupied Slots
-   - Available Slots
-   - Parking Usage Percentage
-3. The OLED display updates automatically.
+3. The parking occupancy percentage is calculated.
-4. If parking slots are available:
-   - Green LED turns ON.
-   - Servo gate opens.
+4. Parking information is displayed on the OLED screen.
-5. If parking is full:
+5. If parking space is available, the servo gate opens and the green LED turns on.
-   - Red LED turns ON.
-   - Servo gate closes.
-   - Buzzer alerts the user.
-6. The Serial Monitor displays the current parking status.
+6. If all parking slots are occupied, the servo gate closes, the red LED turns on, and the buzzer is activated.
+7. The parking status is continuously displayed on the Serial Monitor.

 ---

-## 📷 Project Preview
+## Project Files

-- OLED Dashboard
+- sketch.ino
-- Automatic Gate Control
+- diagram.json
-- Parking Slot Monitoring
+- libraries.txt
-- LED and Buzzer Indicators
-- Serial Monitor Output
+- README.md

 ---

-## 🚀 Future Improvements
+## Future Enhancements

-- RFID-based Vehicle Authentication
+- RFID-based vehicle authentication
-- Wi-Fi Monitoring using ESP32
+- Wi-Fi monitoring using ESP32
-- Blynk Mobile Dashboard
+- Blynk mobile dashboard
-- Firebase Cloud Integration
+- Firebase cloud integration
-- EEPROM Data Storage
+- EEPROM data storage
-- IR Sensor-Based Vehicle Detection
+- IR sensor-based vehicle detection
-- Mobile Application
-- Number Plate Recognition using ESP32-CAM
+- ESP32-CAM number plate recognition
+- Mobile application support

 ---

-## 🎯 Applications
+## Applications

-- Shopping Malls
+- Shopping malls
-- Office Buildings
-- Apartment Parking
+- Apartment parking
-- College Campuses
+- Office buildings
-- Smart Cities
+- Educational institutions
 - Hospitals
 - Airports
+- Smart city parking systems

 ---

-## 📄 License
+## License

-This project is intended for educational and learning purposes.
+This project is developed for educational and learning purposes.